Working with ACLs using the web interface

 3. In the Comment field, enter an optional comment that describes the IP address or subnet mask.

-4. Click the Add button.
+4. Click Add.
 The IP address or subnet mask appears in the ACL container.
 This addition will become effective immediately.

 an access control list, complete with an IP address and a subnet mask, as it appears in the Fastly web interface